optuna/optuna/CONTRIBUTING.md

 ## Coding standards

-We use `flake8` for code format checking and `mypy` for static type checking.
+Please apply `flake8` (code style checker) and `mypy` (static type checker) as follows:
-To check you code, run:

 ```
 $ circleci build --job checks
 ```

+If any warnings or errors are emitted, please fix them.

 Note that we use comment-style type annotation for compatibility with Python 2.